newrelic/newrelic-opentelemetry-examples/other-examples/collector/elasticsearch/README.md

 ## Additional notes

-This example monitors an Elasticsearch instance defined in [elasticsearch.yaml](./k8s/elasticsearch.yaml), which is not receiving any significant load.
-To use in production, you'll need to modify the `.receivers.elasticsearch.endpoint` value in [collector.yaml](k8s/collector.yaml) ConfigMap to point to the endpoint of your Elasticsearch instance.
-Additionally, update the `server.address` and `server.port` resource attributes defined in `attributes/elasticsearch_metrics` to values which reflect the Elasticsearch instance being monitored.
+**This is a demo/development configuration** - This example monitors an Elasticsearch instance defined in [elasticsearch.yaml](./k8s/elasticsearch.yaml) with security disabled and no authentication required.
+This configuration is suitable for testing only.

 The elasticsearch receiver collects cluster and node-level metrics including JVM stats, indexing performance, search latency, and cluster health.

+**For production deployments:**

+1. Modify the `.receivers.elasticsearch.endpoint` value in [collector.yaml](k8s/collector.yaml) ConfigMap to point to your Elasticsearch instance endpoint
+2. Update the `server.address` and `server.port` resource attributes in `attributes/elasticsearch_metrics` to reflect your Elasticsearch instance
-For production deployments with authentication enabled, you can configure credentials using the `username` and `password` fields in the receiver configuration.
+3. **Enable authentication** - Configure credentials using the `username` and `password` fields in the receiver configuration
+4. **Enable TLS** - Remove `skip_verify: true` and configure proper TLS certificate validation
+5. Consider adding resource limits and health checks to collector and Elasticsearch pods
+6. Ensure Elasticsearch version compatibility with the receiver (tested with Elasticsearch 8.x)